fikririsyad/bambangshop/README.md

 1. Based on my understanding, I think DashMap is still needed because it is thread-safe, so it can be accessed by multiple threads.
 We can complement it by implementing Singleton pattern to make sure that there's only one SUBSCRIBERS.

 #### Reflection Publisher-2
+1. I think we need to separate it to adhere to Single Responsibility Principle, seeing that in MVC, Model has too many responsibilities.
+By separating it, Service will handle the business logic, Repository will handle data storage operations, and now Model will only be used as the structure of the data.
+1. I think the code will be very messy considering that Model will handle all data-related operations and it leads to code that is hard to read.
+Additionally, Model will hold too many responsibilities making it more complex and harder to maintain.
+1. I haven't explored much about Postman, but from the file that was given in this tutorial, I find it to be very useful because we can save API requests for testing our application and see if the responses are correct.
+It makes the process of checking our code functionality quite fast.

 #### Reflection Publisher-3